MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/New-MgBetaUserDriveRootListItemDocumentSetVersion.md

 Create a new version of a document set item in a list.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgUserDriveRootListItemDocumentSetVersion](/powershell/module/Microsoft.Graph.Files/New-MgUserDriveRootListItemDocumentSetVersion?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)